-Equity Monday: Cryptos fall, the deplatforming rush, and fitness tech stays hot – TechCrunch
+Equity Monday: Cryptos fall, the deplatforming rush and fitness tech stays hot – TechCrunch

 - Trump was broadly deplatformed, which is controversial not only amongst his political allies and acolytes, but also amongst those worried that fringe-yet-not-wrong views could suffer in the future.

 - Parler, a Twitter clone that tried to claim the mantle of free speech — despite having posting rules — was cut off by major tech companies over its inability to censor calls for violence.
-It had recently hit #1 in the App Store.
+It had recently hit No. 1 in the App Store.

 - Bitcoin and other cryptos are in correction, as the stock market preps to give back some recent gains.
 All this while the electric car market keeps getting hotter and hotter as Chinese tech companies link up with auto makers to get their own vehicles into the market.